seasonedcc/croods/docs/docs/use-global.md

 Croods has a global state manager that can be of use if there's need for manipulating globally available state.

-With it you can save and request information from this store without needing to tamper with Croods store manually, **which is highly disencouraged**.
+With it you can save and request information from this store without needing to tamper with Croods store manually, **which is highly discouraged**.

 ## Usage